 OFFICE OF THE ATTORNEY GENERAL STATE OF ILLINOIS

 Lisa Madigan

-ATTORNEY GENERAL

-May 19, 2011
+July 13, 2011

-Laura Godette, FOIA Officer Village of Tinley Park 16250 S. Oak Park Avenue Tinley Park, IL 60477
+Ms. Laura Godette FOIA Officer Village of Tinley Park 16250 S. Oak Park Avenue Tinley Park, IL 60477

-RE: FOIA Pre-Authorization Request - 2011 PAC 14174
+RE: FOIA Pre-Authorization Request - 2011 PAC 15131

 Dear Ms. Godette:

-We have received and reviewed the written notice from the Village of Tinley Park (Village) of its intention to deny certain information as exempt from disclosure under section 7(1)(c) of the Freedom of Information Act (FOIA) (5 ILCS 140/7(1)(c) (West 2009 Supp.), as amended by Public Act 96-1378, effective July 29, 2010).
-The Village is seeking to redact dates of birth from the requested documents. submitted a FOIA request for Tinley Park Police Department Agency Crash Report Number 2011-9125 on May 14, 2011.
+We have received and reviewed the written notice from the Village of Tinley Park of its intention to deny disclosure of certain information under section 7(1)(c) of the Freedom of Information Act (FOIA) (5 ILCS 140/7(1)(c) (West 2010)).
+The Village is seeking to redact dates of birth from the requested documents.

+On June 24, 2011, submitted a FOIA request for all Tinley Park Police Department records pertaining to herself.
 In its written notice, the Village asserts that dates of birth are exempt from disclosure under section 7(1)(c) of FOIA.

 Section 7(1)(c) of FOIA exempts from inspection and copying "[p]ersonal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, unless the disclosure is consented to in writing by the individual subjects of the information."
 The exemption defines "unwarranted invasion of personal privacy" as "the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
+5 ILCS 140/7(1)(c) (West 2010).

+DETERMINATION

-5 ILCS 140/7(1)(c) (West 2009 Supp.), as amended by Public Act 96-1378, effective July 29, 2010.
-DETERMINATION The Village's use of the exemption in section 7(1)(c) for the dates of birth is approved.
-We have determined that the Village has met its initial burden to demonstrate that the disclosure of dates of birth would constitute a clearly unwarranted invasion of personal privacy.
-This type of information is highly personal by its very nature and the subject's right to Laura Godette May 19, 2011 Page 2 privacy outweighs any legitimate public interest in disclosing this information.
+The Village's use of the exemption in section 7(1)(c) for the dates of birth is approved.
+We have determined that the Village has met its initial burden of demonstrating that the disclosure of dates of birth would constitute a clearly unwarranted invasion of personal privacy.
+This type of information is highly personal by its very nature and the subject's right to privacy outweighs any legitimate public interest in disclosing this information.
 See, e.g., Oliva v.

+Ms. Laura Godette July 13, 2011 Page 2

 United States, 756 F. Supp.
 105, 107 (E.D.N.Y.
 1991) (holding that, under Exemption 6 of the Federal Freedom of Information Act (5 U.S.C. §552(b)(6)), "dates of birth[] are a private matter, particularly when coupled with other information" and "would constitute a clearly unwarranted invasion of personal privacy"); Texas Comptroller of Public Accounts v.
 Attorney General of Texas, S.W.3d , 54 Tex.
 Sup.
 Ct.
 J. 245 (2010) (state employees have a "nontrivial privacy interest" in their dates of birth under the Texas Public Information Act (see Tex.
 Gov't Code §§552.101, 552.102), which substantially outweighs the negligible public interest in disclosure).

-Accordingly, the Village may issue a partial denial letter and release the reports with the dates of birth redacted, if it has not already done so.
-The Village also indicates that it intends to redact additional information from the records pursuant to section 7(1)(b) (5 ILCS 140/7(1)(b) (West 2009 Supp.), as amended by Public Act 96-1378, effective July 29, 2010) of FOIA.
-Because advance approval by the Public Access Counselor is not required for the assertion of exemptions other than sections 7(1)(c) and 7(1)(f) (5 ILCS 140/7(1)(f) (West 2009 Supp.), as amended by Public Act 96-1378, effective July 29, 2010), we make no determination at this time regarding the applicability of any other exemptions.
-If you have any questions about FOIA, please contact us at (877) 299-FOIA.
+Accordingly, the Village may issue a partial denial letter and release the records with the dates of birth redacted, if it has not already done so.

+The Village also indicates that it intends to redact additional information from the records pursuant to section 7(1)(b) (5 ILCS 140/7(1)(b) (West 2010)).
+Because advance approval by the Public Access Counselor is not required for the assertion of exemptions other than sections 7(1)(c) and 7(1)(f) (5 ILCS 140/7(1)(f) (West 2010)), we make no determination at this time regarding the applicability of any other exemptions.

+If you have any questions, please contact me at (877) 299-3642.
 This correspondence shall serve to close this matter.

-Very truly yours, DUSHYANTH REDDIVARI Assistant Attorney General Public Access Bureau cc:
+Very truly yours,

+DUSHYANTH REDDIVARI Assistant Attorney General Public Access Bureau

+15131 Pre-auth al 71c dob mun